.png)

 Opportunities: Graduates of MA in Education programs can pursue a wide range of careers in education, including classroom teaching, school administration, curriculum development, educational consulting, research, and leadership roles in educational institutions, nonprofits, and government agencies.Before enrolling in an MA in Education program, individuals should research the specific program's curriculum, faculty qualifications, accreditation status, and any certification or licensure requirements that may apply to their intended career path.

-The Master of Arts in Education (M.A.Ed.) program is for active educators who want to improve their abilities in the classroom and provide leadership to the education profession.
+The Master’s in Education Minor in Ministry Diverse Education program is for active educators who want to improve their abilities in the classroom and provide leadership to the education profession.
 The program is designed to provide the opportunity for current teachers and educators to complete the requirements for the degree in two years while maintaining full-time employment.
 This program consists of 30 graduate credit hours and is delivered online.

-A student may select from one of two concentrations: curriculum & instruction or elementary education.
+A student may select from one of three concentrations: curriculum & instruction, elementary education or high school.

 Program Mission and Outcomes